maveric-coder/tech-paper/README.md

 These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

 **2. Structural:**
-These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+These patterns explain how to assemble objects and classes into larger structures while keeping the structures flexible and efficient.

 **3. Behavioral:**
 These patterns are designed depending on how one class communicates with others.